omegaml/omegaml/docs/source/guide/clusters/restapi.rst

 API Reference
 -------------

-The API reference is accessible online from your omega|ml instance at:
+The API reference is accessible online from your omega-ml instance at:

 * :code:`/api/doc/v1`- Swagger UI
 * :code:`/api/doc/v1/specs/swagger.json` - the Swagger specs (JSON)